yasminadaileh1/amman-301d3/class-04/README.md

 - Be able to style a web application with CSS grids
 - Understand how to add and style icon fonts
 - Understand the basics of pattern matching with regular expressions

+## 1
+Number and name of feature: Feature #1: Refactor the CSS

+Estimate of time needed to complete: 1 hr

+Start time: 12:00

+Finish time: 1 :00

+Actual time needed to complete: 1hr

+## 2
+Number and name of feature: Feature #2: Modify the contents

+Estimate of time needed to complete: 1 hr

+Start time: 1:00

+Finish time: 2 :00

+Actual time needed to complete: 1hr